mbfakourii/OnlineDoctor-Android/README.md

 # OnlineDoctor-Android

-Project Disease Diagnosis to Expert systems style this app only for Disease Diagnosis of the eye
+Project Disease Diagnosis to Expert systems style</br>
+this app only for Disease Diagnosis of the eye

 #### The language of this program is Persian.